 Popular opinion polls suggest that the Burkinabè people are increasingly aware of the importance of upholding the values represented by their nation's name.
 There is a growing demand for ethical leadership and a rejection of corruption at all levels of society.
 This heightened awareness is driving positive change and fostering a culture of accountability.

 Professional insights suggest that leveraging the symbolic power of the name "Burkina Faso" can be a valuable tool for promoting national unity and social cohesion.
-By emphasizing the shared values of integrity and honesty, the country can build a stronger sense of collective identity and purpose.
+Because of that, by emphasizing the shared values of integrity and honesty, the country can build a stronger sense of collective identity and purpose.
 This, in turn, can contribute to greater stability and prosperity.

 Tips and Expert Advice